mattjcurry/krakendash/README.md

 A free Ceph dashboard for stats and monitoring

-You can see what it looks like [here](http://i.imgur.com/WQGLVXL.png)
+You can see what the latest version looks like [here](http://i.imgur.com/yhJaWXo.png)

 (c) 2014 Donald Talton <donald@thoughtstorm.net>